stephaneVercouillieBMID/slate/source/index.html.md

 **scope** | Required | The scope parameter allows the application to express the desired scope of the access request.
 It MUST contain the value `openid` and `service: service_code`, the itsme® service you want to use as defined for your application in the [itsme® B2B portal](#Onboarding). <br>The `openid` scope can return standard user attributes (these claims are:`iss`, `aud`, `exp`, `iat` and `at_hash`) in the id_token and/or in the response from the /userinfo endpoint.</br><br>Applications can ask for additional scopes, separated by spaces, to request more information about the user.
 The following additional scopes apply:<ul><li>profile: will request the claims representing basic profile information.
 These are `name`, `family_name`, `given_name`, `middle_name`, `nickname`, `picture` and `updated_at`.</li><li>email: will request the `email` and `email_verified` claims.</li></ul>For more information on user attributes or claims, please consult the [Scope](#scope) section.</br><br>An HTTP ERROR <not_implemented> will be returned if the required values are not specified.</br><br>Unrecognised values will be ignored.</br><br>Note: you'll need to define one scope for each itsme® service you want to use.</br>
 **redirect_uri** | Required | This is the URI to which the authentication response should be sent.
 This must exactly match one of the redirection URIs defined when registering your application in the [itsme® B2B portal](#Onboarding).
 **state** | An appropriate value is strongly RECOMMENDED | It is recommended that you use this parameter to maintain state between the request and the callback.
 Typically, Cross-Site Request Forgery (CSRF, XSRF) mitigation is done by cryptographically binding the value of this parameter with a browser cookie.
-**nonce** | An appropriate value is strongly RECOMMENDED | String value used to associate a session with an id token, and to mitigate replay attacks.
+**nonce** | An appropriate value is strongly RECOMMENDED | String value used to associate a session with an ID token, and to mitigate replay attacks.
 The value is passed through unmodified from the authentication request to the id token.
-Sufficient entropy MUST be present in the nonce values used to prevent attackers from guessing values.
+Sufficient entropy MUST be present in the `nonce` values used to prevent attackers from guessing values.
 See [the OpenID Connect Core specifications](http://openid.net/specs/openid-connect-core-1_0.html#NonceNotes) for more information.
 **login_hint** | Optional | Hint to the Authorization Server about the login identifier the User might use to log in (if necessary).<br>This value MUST be a phone number in the format specified for the `phone_number` claim: `<countrycode>+<phonenumber>`.
 E.g. `login_hint=32+123456789`.</br><br>`login_hint` with invalid syntax will be ignored.</br>
 **display** | Optional | ASCII string value that specifies how the Authorization Server displays the authentication and consent user interface pages to the User.
 MUST be `page` if provided.<br>Other values will yield an HTTP ERROR `not_implemented`.</br>
 **prompt** | Optional | Space delimited, case sensitive list of ASCII string values that specifies whether the Authorization Server prompts the User for reauthentication and consent.
 MUST be `consent` if provided.